 On Part 6 of the petition, the petitioner indicated that the proposed employment was a permanent position.
-The petitioner submitted a letter from the petitioner's Vice Provost, and the petitioner's Department of Physiology and Pharmacology, addressed to the beneficiary, asserting:
+The petitioner submitted a letter from Dr. Sector, the petitioner's Vice Provost, and Dr. Sector a professor in the petitioner's Department of Physiology and Pharmacology, addressed to the beneficiary, asserting: